D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

-# Policy proposal on the production and management of atomic and molecular data for fusion modelling.
+# Policy proposal on the management of atomic and molecular data for fusion modelling

 2024-11-25 – 2025-07-11